cmu-phil/py-tetrad/README.md

 1. We use the JPype package to interface Python with Java.
 For installation instructions, see the [Docs for the JPype package](https://jpype.readthedocs.io/en/latest/).

-1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, first google and install that for your machine type, and then in a terminal window cd to a directory where you want the cloned project to appear and type (in a Mac--obvious adjustments for other platforms and adjusting the JAVA_HOME path to your version of the JRE/JDK):
+1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, first google and install that for your machine type, and then in a terminal window cd to a directory where you want the cloned project to appear and type (on a Mac--obvious adjustments for other platforms and adjusting the JAVA_HOME path to your version of the JRE/JDK):
     * git clone https://github.com/cmu-phil/py-tetrad
     * cd py-tetrad/examples
     * export $JAVA_HOME=/opt/anaconda3/bin/java